gojical/hitchhikers-guide-to-sqlalchemy/basic_relationships.md

 offence = Offences(description="Stealing from the homeless.", person_id=libre_lad.id)
 session.add(offence)

-# this offence has no person_id, however since we didnt make person_id
+# this offence has no person_id, however since we didn't make person_id
 # NOT NULL this is allowed...
 offence = Offences(description="Public nudity.")
 session.add(offence)